LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ### Behavioral analysis
-As in Experiment 1, listener responses were labeled as “hits” if the button press occurred between 100 and 1000 ms of the onset of “O” stimuli in the target stream, other responses were considered “false alarms”, and false alarms occurring between 100 and 1000 ms after an “O” onset in the *masker stream* were labeled as “responses to foils”.
+As in Experiment 1, listener responses were labeled as “hits” if the button press occurred between 100 and 1000 ms of the onset of “O” stimuli in the target stream, responses occurring between 100 and 1000 ms after an “O” onset *in the masker stream* were labeled as “responses to foils,” and other responses were considered “false alarms.”
 Statistical modeling of sensitivity and reaction time used the same approach as was used in Experiment 1.

 ### Analysis of pupil diameter
 Analysis of pupil diameter was carried out as in Experiment 1: trials epoched